-Non-derivative financial instruments
+Non-derivative financial assets and liabilities

-Non-derivative financial instruments comprise investments in equity and debt securities, trade and other receivables, including service concession receivables, cash and cash equivalents, loans and borrowings, and trade and other payables.
+Non-derivative financial instruments comprise investments in equity and debt securities, trade and other receivables, cash and cash equivalents, loans and borrowings, and trade and other payables.

 Non-derivative financial instruments are recognised initially at fair value plus, for instruments not at fair value through the income statement, any attributable transaction costs.
 Subsequent to initial recognition, non-derivative financial instruments are measured as described below.